near/docs/docs/tools/near-indexer.md

 }
 ```

 _This function listens for the creation of new blocks and prints details to the console each time one is discovered.
 This works by passing a mutable variable `stream` that has a `Receiver` type from `tokio::sync::mpsc`.
-The `stream` variable has a method `recv()` that we can use in our while loop that determine if a new block was "received" and what action we want to take when one is discovered.
+The `stream` variable has a method `recv()` that you will use in a while loop that determines if a new block was "received" and what action you want to take once one is discovered.
 In this case we are simply printing to the console._

 ### Code Review